richardschoen/howtostuff/installmkdocsibmi.md

 ## Pre-requisites

-Make sure Python 3 is installed and running on your IBM i system from the IBM Open Source Package Management optins in IBM ACS.
+Make sure Python 3 is installed and running on your IBM i system from the IBM Open Source Package Management options in IBM ACS.

 ## Install MKDocs using pip3

-Log in to IFS and from an SSH bash shell, QSH or QP2TERM, run the following commands to create Gitbucket IFS dir
+Log in to IFS from an SSH bash shell session, QSH or QP2TERM, run the following commands to install MKDocs as part of your default Python 3 environment
 ```
 pip3 install mkdocs
 pip3 install lunr